 Maronite history is controversial.
-This controversy is partly possible because there are so few sources for Maronite history for the period from its beginning up until the last two hundred years.
-For the very earliest periods, the few shreds of surviving evidence are often unclear, incomplete, and vigorously controverted.
-Although historians acknowledge that the sources are thin, they nonetheless try and fill them in as much as they can.
-In this course we shall try and be impartial, and not overstate the evidence in any direction or for any purpose.
-It is not possible to avoid all controversy, but I think we can avoid the practice of criticising others who offer conjectures, while doing the same ourselves.
-The most important book on early Maronite history is Peter El Khouri’s Aramaic Catholicism.
+This controversy is not helped by the scarcity of sources for Maronite history from its beginning up until the last two hundred years.
+For the very earliest periods, the few shreds of surviving evidence are often unclear, incomplete, and vigorously disputed.
+If you want more details, consult the most important book on early Maronite history – Peter El Khouri’s Aramaic Catholicism.
 Incidentally, so that there is no confusion, I have altered all spellings of “Marun” or “Maron” to “Maroun”, whatever my source may have written.

 Theodoret’s Life of Maroun

 We shall begin with the only biography of St Maroun, chapter 16 of Theodoret’s History of the Monks of Syria, on the holy hermits and monks of Syria.
 Theodoret was bishop of Cyr between about 423 and 458.
 Ancient Cyr, also known as Cyrrhus and Kurros, in Syria was founded in about 300BC.
 It was in northern Syria, not far from Aleppo and the modern Turkish border.
 Theodoret is uneven in his treatment of the monks.
 This is partly because he wanted his history to be personal: he aimed to relate what he had seen of these monks for himself, or learned from those who had themselves met the relevant monk.
 Unfortunately for us, it appears that Theodoret did not ever meet St Maroun, and perhaps for this reason, he wrote a very short chapter on him.
 It reads: